rdk/p2rank/misc/tutorials/training-tutorial.md

 * using different density of points on Solvent Accessible Surface for positives and negatives.
 It is also possible to use different density for training and evaluation.
     - `-tessellation`, `-train_tessellation`, `-train_tessellation_negatives`
     - by default `tessellation = train_tessellation = train_tessellation_negatives = 2`
-    - higher tesselation equals higher density = more datapoints
+    - higher tesselation equals higher density = more points
 * class weight balancing
     - use `-balance_class_weights 1` in combination with `-target_class_weight_ratio`
     - works only with weight sensitive classifiers (`RandomForest`, `FastRandomForest`, `FasterForest`, `FasterForest2`)